philippnormann/chia-monitor/README.md

 ![grafana](.readme/grafana.png)

 ## Metrics
-The following statistics are collected from your local [Chia](https://chia.net) node using the [RPC API](https://github.com/Chia-Network/chia-blockchain/wiki/RPC-Interfaces) and are exported via a [Prometheus](https://prometheus.io) compatible `/metrics` HTTP endpoint.
+The following statistics are collected from your local [Chia](https://chia.net) node using the [RPC](https://github.com/Chia-Network/chia-blockchain/wiki/RPC-Interfaces) and WebSocket APIs.
+All of these metrics are then exported via a [Prometheus](https://prometheus.io) compatible `/metrics` HTTP endpoint on port `8000`.

 ### Supported wallet metrics
 - Total balance (`chia_confirmed_total_mojos`)